Home Biography Her Work Poems University Visits Study Guides Links Contact

 Ordinary Charms cover

-Ordinary Charms: Stories and Essays.
-Lamar University Literary Press, 2017, 163 pages, $17.95.
-Available from powells.com, Barnes & Noble, Amazon.com, or from the bookseller of your choice.
+Ordinary Charms. (essays) Lamar University Literary Press, 2017.
+163 pages.
+Available from Amazon.com, Barnes & Noble, powells.com, or AbeBooks.

 Is it genes, or environment, or something else that causes a child to select one of the arts as a life's work?
 What are the odds that the offspring of a musician and a poet will be artists?
 One family's creative passage shines a light on the deliberate and incidental ways in which all five came to be involved in music, literature, and visual art.
 This family autobiography is unscientific, anecdotal, and entertaining—in the best tradition of memoirs.